Community Behavioral Health Care Professional Loan Repayment Program

 • licensed clinical professional counselor (LCPC)

-• have worked for at least 12 consecutive months immediately prior to applying for this program as a behavioral health professional in an approved community mental health center in an underserved or rural Illinois health professional shortage area (HPSA) mental health discipline
+• have worked for at least 12 consecutive months immediately prior to applying for this program in a community mental health center, behavioral health clinic, substance use treatment center, or State-operated psychiatric hospital licensed or certified by the Department of Human Services or the Department of Healthcare and Family Services in an underserved or rural Illinois health professional shortage area (HPSA) mental health discipline

 • not be in default on any federal guaranteed educational loan nor owe a refund on a grant or scholarship program administered by ISAC.